 This is because people do not seem to be heeding the tweet of India’s Ambassador to the UAE’s: “India and UAE share the value of non-discrimination on any grounds.
 Discrimination is against our moral fabric and the rule of law seems to be falling on the deaf of ears.”

 Though about a week after this warning, three more Dubai-based NRIs either couldn’t resist the urge to keep spewing venom or remove past vestiges of their vitriol on Facebook and Twitter.

 Enter New Zealand

-Not only is an Emerati Princess or Canadian Mayor saying enough is enough, but so are associations in New Zealand.
-Despite his stature in the native and adopted country, community leader Kantilal Bhagabhai Patel’s communal social media content caught the eye of the Wellington Justice of Peace Association.
+Not only is an Emerati Princess or a Canadian Mayor saying enough is enough, but so are associations in New Zealand.
+Despite his stature in the native and adopted country, community leader Kantilal Bhagabhai Patel’s communal social media content caught the eye of the Wellington Justices of Peace Association (WJPA).
 This is a group for which he held prestigious posts.

 Ravi Hooda’s actions were clearly grounds for Ontario’s Peel District school board to sever ties with him.
-Likewise, the Wellington Justice of Peace Association decided to remove Patel from their body.
+Likewise, the WJPA decided to remove Patel from their body.

 Reigning in such communal subjects at home might be asking too much of the powers that be.
 However, the latter would be wise to perhaps keep the activities of its most loyal subject, the NRI, in check.
 That too, regardless of whether the emblem on his/her passport is still the three-headed tiger or not.